By: Greg Brian

 Depending on what you’ll be making, it’s good to use at least a pound of butter.
 Even if you don’t use all of the honey butter, it’s good for at least a month and can easily freeze even longer.

-Along with the butter, pour out at least 1/4 cups of honey.
+Along with the butter, use at least 1/4 cup of honey.
 You can experiment with the amount of honey you use to find the right sweet spot for your own taste.

-Consider buying some cinnamon and vanilla extract as well.
+Consider buying some cinnamon and vanilla extract at local health food stores as well.
 Set aside about one-half teaspoons of each to add to the mix.

 Do You Need Salt for Honey Butter?

-Many people often ask honey butter experts whether they should use salted or unsalted butter, but that is simply a matter of personal preference.
+Many people often ask honey butter experts whether they should use salted or unsalted butter.
+It’s simply a matter of personal preference and personal medical advice.

 Some say salted butter enhances taste quality to honey butter recipes.
 Much of this depends on what you’ll be using honey butter for in your recipes.